 - Shareholder’s Equity

-- Unlike the format of a journal, a ledger has a two-columned, T-shaped table for every accounting item with an account title at the top and a record of debit and credit entries.
-As per the convention followed, left the side of the T-shaped table usually contains the debit entries, the right of the T-shaped table contains the credit entries.
-Many companies also mentioned some journal-specific information into a general ledger like serial numbers, dates, and description of the transaction.
+- Unlike a journal format, a ledger has a two-column, T-shaped table for every accounting item with an account title at the top and a record of debit and credit entries.
+As per the convention, the left side of the T-shaped table usually contains the debit entries, and the right of the table contains the credit entries.
+Many companies also mentioned journal-specific information in a general ledger like serial numbers, dates, and transaction descriptions.

 Comparative Table